|Aircraft Loading Bridges|| |

 |Phase 4 Interior Terminal Improvements|| |

-project includes a number of aesthetic upgrades including improvements
+This project included a number of aesthetic

-replacement, FFE (fixtures, furnishings, and equipment), and
+covers, speakers, carpet replacement, FFE (fixtures, furnishings, and

-replacement of escalators and trash receptacles.
+equipment), and replacement of escalators and trash receptacles.

 |Runway 10/28 Approach Light Relocation (Levee Improvements)|| |The United States Army Corps of Engineers (USACE)